-Would you believe that if you don’t file a tax return, the IRS has forever to assess you taxes?
-That sounds scary, but because the IRS has limited resources, just like everybody, the policy is that you must file for the last 6 years in order to be in compliance with the IRS.
+Would you believe that if you don't file a tax return, the IRS has forever to assess you taxes?
+That sounds scary, but because the IRS has limited resources, the policy is that you must file for the last 6 years in order to be in compliance with the IRS.
 In certain other cases, it may be necessary to speak with a tax attorney to see if you need to go back further.
-Now, what has changed in the last 10 years, is that the IRS is getting much better at finding people’s sources of income and preparing a Substitute Filed Return (SFR) for taxpayers.
-So if you have any SFRs against you, it is good to file returns for any of those years, which could well be more that 6 years ago.
+Now, what has changed in the last 10 years, is that the IRS is getting much better at finding people's sources of income and preparing a Substitute Filed Return (SFR) for taxpayers.
+If you have any SFRs filed in your name, it is good to file returns for any of those years, which could be more than 6 years ago.

 Absolutely!
 It is not a crime to owe the IRS money, but it is a crime not to file your tax returns (full disclosure: failure to file tax returns is seldom prosecuted, especially as a stand-alone crime).
 Additionally, in order to settle the back taxes you owe, you need to know what you owe the IRS.
-And you also need to show the IRS that you can comply with their rules.
-So this includes filing tax returns for which you owe money.
-And don’t wait until you can afford to pay the IRS to file your back tax forms.
+You also need to show the IRS that you can comply with their rules, including filing returns for which you owe money.
+And don't wait until you can afford to pay the IRS to file your back tax forms.
 The best possible time to negotiate a tax debt with the IRS is when you have the least ability to pay.
 In IRS-speak we call this Reasonable Collection Potential, or RCP.
 Deal when your RCP is lowest, not highest!

 "The failure-to-file penalty is generally more than the failure-to-pay penalty.
 So if you cannot pay all the taxes you owe, you should still file your tax return on time and pay as much as you can, then explore other payment options.
 The IRS will work with you."

 See?
 The IRS penalizes you more for not filing your return than for not paying a tax debt.
-So always file.
-Then you can work a deal to settle any tax debt.
-And even your failure-to-file-on-time penalties can be part of an IRS debt forgiveness program.
+So always file; then you can work out a deal to settle any tax debt.
+Even your 'failure to file on time' penalties can be part of an IRS debt forgiveness program.

 Yes.
-And also, did you know that you can file bankruptcy to discharge certain individual tax debts.
-But in most cases, it will only work if you filed for all the years you want the bankruptcy court to wipe out your IRS tax debts for.
-So even if the bankruptcy court didn’t require you to file your old tax returns, it is in your best interest to file any missing returns you haven’t.
+Also, did you know that you can file bankruptcy to discharge certain individual tax debts?
+In most cases, it will only work if you filed for all the years you want the bankruptcy court to wipe out your IRS tax debts for.
+Even if the bankruptcy court didn't require you to file your old tax returns, it is in your best interest to file any missing returns you haven't.

 "We previously sent you a CP63 notice informing you we are holding your refund until we receive one or more unfiled tax returns.
 Because we received no reply to our previous notice, we have calculated your tax, penalty and interest based on wages and other income reported to us by employers, financial institutions and others."

-And the same is true if you are the executor or administrator of an estate of someone who has not filed taxes in a long time.
-We would follow the same process, and then you as administrator or executor, would then sign each return to the best of your knowledge.
+The same is true if you are the executor or administrator of an estate of someone who has not filed taxes in a long time.
+We would follow the same process, and then you, as administrator or executor, would then sign each return to the best of your knowledge.